emqx/cloud-docs/en_US/connect_to_deployments/python_sdk.md

 from paho.mqtt import client as mqtt_client
 ```

-## Connection
+## Connect over TCP Port

->Please find the relevant address and port information in the Deployment Overview of the Console.
-Please note that if it is the basic edition, the port is not 1883 or 8883, please confirm the port.
+> Please find the relevant address and port information in the Deployment Overview of the Console.
+Please note that if it is the basic edition, the port is not 1883, please confirm the port.

-### Connection Settings

-Set the host, port and topic of MQTT Broker connection.
+- Set the host, port and topic of MQTT Broker connection.
 At the same time, we call the Python function 'random.randint' to randomly generate the MQTT client id.

 ```python
 broker = 'broker.emqx.io'